 We all know and love Buffalo Cauliflower, but I had never had a General Tso’s version until I went to Front Street Cafe in Philly (one of my favorite spots).
 They do a few different preparations of fried cauliflower, and once I had the General Tso’s version, it was all over.
 A new favorite, hands down.
 I love General Tso’s chicken, so having a meatless version is awesome as an appetizer, snack, or when you want something a tad lighter.
 My Air Fryer General Tso’s Cauliflower isn’t just light though – it’s got amazing texture and flavor (I promise, you won’t miss the meat).
 The best part?
-It’s WW friendly, at just 5 SP per serving.
+It’s WW friendly.

 Making Air Fryer General Tso’s Cauliflower